4W4I5/Semester-5-Notes/CySec-2/CySec2 24 August, 2023.md

 # Information Security Terminology
 - Asset
 	- Item of value
-- Threat
-	- Actions or events that have potential to cause harm
-- Threat Agent
-	- Person/Element with the power to carry out a threat
-		- Can also be natrual disasters
 	- Asset Types
 		- Information
 		- Customized Business Software
 		- System Software
 		- Physical Items
 		- Services
+- Threat
+	- Actions or events that have potential to cause harm
+- Threat Agent
+	- Person/Element with the power to carry out a threat
+		- Can also be natural disasters
 - Vulnerability
 - Threat Likelihood
 - Risk
+	- Situation that involves exposure to any sort of danger
 	- Dealing with Risk